 If your program of studies or course in Canada is shorter than six months, you are not required to apply for a study permit.
 However, although a study permit is not required in this case, it’s important to apply for one if you would like to work on campus or extend your studies after the initial six-month period.

-You are required to enroll, remain enrolled until completion of your studies, and actively pursue studies if you want to remain in Canada on a study permit.
+You are required to "enroll" *see the definition in the blue box below, remain enrolled until completion of your studies, and actively pursue studies if you want to remain in Canada on a study permit.

 - There are no minimum number of credits required to be considered enrolled.

 - Your study permit will become invalid 90 days after you complete your studies (even before your study permit expiry date) or on the expiry date of your study permit.

 - CIC may request that you show you are complying with conditions of your study permit.
 This may be a random assessment or due to specific concerns about your case.